debrawolford/treat-your-pup/README.md

 Thanks to Mark Otto and Jacob Thornton for initially creating Bootstrap, which helped me immensely with the building blocks of the website.

 Thanks to my dog, Teddy, who patiently waits for me to cook for him daily and inspiring me to create this fictitious company.

+Thanks to Anthony from the Slack Community for helping me with a couple of image spacing issues towards the end of the project.
+The part that he helped me on has been noted in css.